zadium/OS_Rig_notes/ReadMe.md

 LOD Medium as Above if it Hair

-Set other LODs (lowers) to zero
+Optional set other LODs (lowers) to zero

-Physic Cube, Analyse
+Physic Cube, Analyse it if you like

 Include Joins if you want to scale the body, no need it for Hair, Clothes

 [Lod in FS](https://www.firestormviewer.org/lod-and-the-upcoming-firestorm-release-the-what-and-why/)

+For Tiny meshes, shift down using Z Offset about -0.3